Porcelain Veneers Boulder, CO

 Feelings of stress and anxiety contribute to TMJ, too.
 When stressed, you’re more likely to grind and clench your teeth, irritating the jaw joint.
 The look of your smile can play a big part in this.
 When you’re unhappy with your smile, you feel insecure and are more likely to be anxious in public and professional situations.
 Porcelain veneers are a popular choice for a complete smile makeover, giving you back confidence in your smile.

-Porcelain Veneers Benefits
+The Benefits of Porcelain Veneers

 Veneers can provide functional support to your teeth.
 Porcelain is incredibly durable and resists staining and chipping.
 If the tooth we’re placing a veneer on is weakened or damaged, it protects and provides support.
-You can feel confident in eating various foods without ruining the veneer.
+You can feel confident in eating foods without ruining the veneer.

 This restoration can help improve your overall oral hygiene.
 They’re bright and white, motivating you to take care of them so that they maintain their color and shine.
 Proper brushing and flossing and regular dental visits also support the longevity of veneers.
 The better you take care of them, the longer they’ll last.